CleverCloud/doc.clever-cloud.com/runtimes/elixir/elixir.md

 $ mix deps.compile
 $ npm install
 ```
 These commands will compile your dependencies at the root of your project folder.
-If you want to use another folder, specify it via the environment variable **CC_PHOENIX_ASSETS_DIR**.
+If you want to use another folder for `npm install`, specify it via the environment variable **CC_PHOENIX_ASSETS_DIR**.
+To change the folder for the entire build / run process, you should use **APP_FOLDER** environment variable.

 Then `$ mix compile` is run.
 If you want to override this behavior, you can set the environment variable **CC_MIX_BUILD_GOAL** to the value you desire.